nidragedd/genetics/sudoku.md

 * ***model_to_solve***: (string) name of the .txt file which should be under 'samples' directory and contains the sudoku problem to solve
 * ***restart_after_n_generations_without_improvement***: (int) set it to a value greater than 0 to use it.
-Then, the program will automatically restart if there is no improvement on fitness value for best element after this number of generations
+Then, the program will automatically restart if there is no improvement on _fitness value for best element after this number of generations

 A new parameter is planned to be used but not yet developed:
 * ***presolving***: (boolean) if True, we can help by pre-solving the puzzle with easy values to find using a pencil mark approach.
-With easy grids, after the pencil mark, everything will be solved and GA does not have to start.
+With easy grids, after the pencil mark, everything will be solved and GA does not have to run.

 ### Operations
 * ***create first population***: randomly generate some 'solutions' to evaluate.
 The approach is to generate a potential solution with no duplicates in grids.
 But of course, there can be (and for sure there are) duplicates in rows and columns.
-* ***ranking with fitness function***: the fitness function counts how many duplicates there are in the potential
+* ***ranking with _fitness function***: the _fitness function counts how many duplicates there are in the potential
 solution: how many among rows and among columns (there are no duplicates in grids because we have generated them without duplicates, and we pay attention to keep this always true)
 * ***child generation***: 2 potential solutions are chosen randomly and generate n children (n is a parameter to set,